 Large hero images are more than likely closer to 2000px wide and around 200-300kb in size.
 Again, that’s at the top end.

 If we can work on these sizes to bring them down at all, it will make for a better visitor experience.
+Your server will thank you for this act of kindness.

 Using Google Image Search